tlaurenzo/pgjson/README.markdown

 BSON spec defines a Document as the abstraction for storing both Lists and Dictionaries and only allows for a single Document (interpreted as a Dictionary) to be stored as the root element of a stream.
-This implementation creates a superset of BSON capable of storing arbitrary BSON value types at the root by taking advantage of the high order bit of the first byte of the stream.
-If the high order bit is 1, then the first byte is taken as a negated two's-complement Element Type followed directly by the Element value exactly as specified for within a Document.
+This implementation creates a superset of BSON capable of storing arbitrary BSON value types at the root by taking advantage of the high order bit of the first int32 of the stream.
+If the high order bit is 1, then the first int32 is taken as a negated two's-complement Element Type followed directly by the Element value exactly as specified for within a Document.
 This hack works because the first four bytes of a stream are supposed to be a little-endian signed 32bit integer representing the Document length.
 Since a length can never be negative, it means that the high-order bit of the stream's